emanSaad/AuctionsWebSite/README.md

 ![auctions Homepage](images/homeNoRegisteration.png)

-- If the user logged in, he have different options.
+- If the user logged in, he has different options.
 He can create a new listing from home page.
 He can also edit his own listing, close his auction, add item to his watchlist, and add a bid or comment on listing details page.

 ![auctions Homepage](images/homwithRegisteration.png)